opentracing-contrib/java-spring-jaeger/README.md

   Configures that traces are sampled with a certain constant rate.
 For example, when sampler.param=2.0 it will sample requests with the rate of 2 traces per second.

+* Remote sampler

+  Remote sampler consults Jaeger agent for the appropriate sampling strategy to use in the current service.
+This allows controlling the sampling strategies in the services from a central configuration in Jaeger backend.
+  It can be configured like so:

+  `opentracing.jaeger.remote-controlled-sampler.host-port=localhost:5778`

 The samplers above are mutually exclusive.